bmcnab95/blog.imnotat.work/before-guatemala.md

 Well, that’s all I really have to say for now.
 I’m super excited and looking forward to this trip.
 There is a two and a half day hike involved and I get to see a volcano and lots of other cool things.
 I’ll have my camera on me and keep a journal so I’ll have stories and pictures when I get back.

 Feel free to reach out with any questions, topics you want me to cover, or anything else.
-You can follow me on Tumblr as well at sarahspeaks.tumblr.com.
+You can follow me on [Tumblr](sarahspeaks.tumblr.com) as well.

 If anyone would like to donate this to this trip you can follow this link here.
 Otherwise I’m hopefully have some photo prints up for sale not too long after I come back.